GrantWilliams99/QuickDice/README.md

 I made this app for two reasons.
 I wanted to begin to learn how to make apps for Android, and I thought this was a simple enough exercise.
 I also wanted to enable my friends to play Dungeons and Dragons without either sharing my one set of dice (which would be a nightmare) or having them all buy their own and perhaps finding out they don't like the game.
 This simple app solves this conundrum.

-Here's a link to a demo of my program: [Software Demo Video](https://youtu.be/RTtbvrS-6TI)
+Here's a link to the first version of my program: [Software Demo Video](https://youtu.be/RTtbvrS-6TI) And here's a link to the visual overhaul: [Visual Overhaul](https://youtu.be/VfELIbyFeH0)

 # Development Environment